prgai/Practical-Guide-for-a-Happy-Life-in-Prague/Contents/Chapters/Life in Prague.md

 Vršovice and Nusle are still relatively close to the city center with reasonable rent prices.
 In both districts you can enjoy a walk in the park, dine in decent restaurants and go for a drink to respectable (or not) establishments.

-Further from the city center, yet well accessible by public transportation, are other nice districts with moderate costs such as Košíře, Michle, Podolí, Krč or Strašnice.
+Further from the city center, yet well accessible by public transportation, are other nice districts with moderate costs such as **Košíře, Michle, Podolí, Krč** or **Strašnice**.

 #### A good compromise